What's the Theme? Analyzing Character Motivation

 - Tell the students that you will be showing a video about two characters.
 You want them to focus on the characters' motivations: why do they do what they do.

 - Instruct them to jot down notes on what they think about the characters' motivations.

-- Show the video for a minute or two, you do not need to show the video the entire time.
+- Show a wordless video, like a "Road Runner and Wile E. Coyote" video for a minute or two so that students become familiar with the conflict.
+(Note: you do not need to show the entire video.)

 - Explain to the students that you will be reading The Sweetest Fig by Chris Van Allsburg.

 - Have them get out their reading journals.